coreos/vault-operator/doc/user/vault.md

 The service always exposes the active Vault node.
 It hides failures by switching the service pointer to the currently active node when failover occurs.

 The name and namespace of the service are the same as the Vault resource.
-For example, if the Vault resource's name is `example`  and the namespace is `default`, the service's name and namespace will also be `example` and `default` respectively.
+For example, if the Vault resource's name is `example-vault`  and the namespace is `default`, the service's name and namespace will also be `example-vault` and `default` respectively.

-Applications in the Kubernetes pod network can access the service through `https://example.default.svc:8200`.
+Applications in the Kubernetes pod network can access the service through `https://example-vault.default.svc:8200`.

 ## Starting a standby Vault node